tarigor/epam-java-web-development-course-final-task/README.md

 - after a client makes a request, an email sent to an admin
 - after request approval by an admin, an email sent to a client

+###More:
-- the current project is deployed on AWS platform and can be accessing through a link below ("Site Link" paragraph).
+- the current project is deployed on AWS platform and can be accessed on the following link http://hotelgrodnoinn-env.eba-vzzi3eub.us-east-2.elasticbeanstalk.com
-- the current project was dockerized
+- the current project can be dockerized (the docker configuration can be found in the "docker" folder)
+- the current project also implemented using SPRING framework.
+Can be found on the following link https://github.com/tarigor/epam-java-web-development-course-final-task-spring

 ### Requirements: